-- Complete your written answers to the 3 essay questions; both handwritten and typed responses will be accepted.
+- Prepare your written answers to the 3 essay questions; both handwritten and typed responses will be accepted.

 - Request a copy of your transcripts from all high schools that you have attended.

 At the Information Session, you will:

-- Allow us the chance to meet you and learn why you are interested in this program
+- Have an opportunity to share more about why you are interested in this program.

-IMPORTANT: If you are driving, you may park at the meters on 10th or 8th Street.
-Be prepared to pay for parking while you attend the Information Session, Evaluation Sessions, and the Individual Interview.
+Important: If you are driving, you may park at the meters on 10th or 8th Streets.
+Be prepared to pay for parking while you attend the Information Session, Course Placement Decisions, and the Individual Interview.

-At the Information Session, if you meet the eligibility requirements and demonstrate at least an 8th grade reading level on your reading test, you will be referred to a 2-day Evaluation Session.
-Each day will be about 2 hours long.
-You may choose to complete all the evaluations in one day.
+After the Information Session, if you meet the eligibility requirements and demonstrate at least an eighth grade reading level on your reading test, you will be scheduled to return to our office to complete additional English, Reading, and Math evaluations to inform your course placements.
+In total, these assessments will take approximately two hours to complete.

-This gives you the opportunity to show us that you have the reading, writing, and math skills necessary to achieve success in an academic environment.
-The Evaluation Sessions will require 100% attendance, and you must be on time to each session.
+These evaluations give you the opportunity to show us that you have the reading, writing, and math skills necessary to achieve success in an academic environment.
+These follow-up appointments will require 100% attendance, and you must be on time to each session.
 If you are late, you will have to reschedule for a future date.

 Step 4: Participate in an Individual Interview

-Your interview will be one-on-one with a Laney College staff member, and will allow you to discuss any questions you have about the program.
+Your interview will be one-on-one with a Gateway to College staff member, and will allow you to discuss any questions you have about the program.
 This is our chance to get to know you in an individual setting and learn more about your strengths and your motivation.

 Step 5: Student Selection Committee Review

-The Student Selection Committee will review all applications for the Gateway to College program.
-It is very important that you turn in all required application materials by the deadline.
+The Student Selection Committee will review all applications for the program.
 This is a competitive process, and acceptance to the program is not guaranteed as space is limited.

 The Student Selection Committee will be evaluating applicants based on the following factors:

-- Application is complete, and all application materials were turned in by the deadline
+- Application is complete, and all application materials were turned in by the date of the interview.

-- Achieves the minimum standard scores on all evaluations
+- Achieves the minimum standard scores on all course placement.

-- Displays positive behavior, attitude, and participation at the Evaluation Sessions
+- Displays positive behavior, attitude, and participation at the Course Placement tests.

-- Displays a commitment to completing the Gateway to College program
+- Expresses a commitment to completing the Gateway to College program.

 You will be notified by letter of the Student Selection Committee’s decision.
-If you are accepted, you will be sent a letter of acceptance, and an invitation to attend the New Student Orientation, during which you will get your class schedule, learn about program procedures, contact information for your counselor, information about books, a campus tour, and learn about Laney College and Gateway policies.
+If you are accepted, you will also receive an invitation to attend the New Student Orientation, during which you will get your class schedule, learn about program policies, expectations, and procedures, meet your counselor, receive information about books, go on a campus tour, and learn about Laney College and Gateway policies.
 Please note that New Student Orientation attendance and participation is mandatory!
 If you are unable to participate in the Orientation you may be waitlisted for the following term.

-If for some reason, you do not receive a notification letter, please call us at (510) 986-6941 to check on your status.
+If for some reason, you do not receive a call and/or notification letter, please call us at 510.986.6941 to check on your status.
 If you haven’t heard from us, do not wait until the first day of classes to check on your acceptance status.
 We are not responsible for mail not getting to you if you did not give us an accurate address and/or if you have moved since you applied and did not provide us with your new address.